 top of page

-In this post, I'm using much of the same material related to Experience Modification Rating calculations to explain why your debit (> 1.00) Experience Modification Rate isn't necessarily as bad as you think.
+In this post, I'm using much of the same material related to Experience Modification Rating calculations to explain why your debit (> 1.00) Experience Mod isn't necessarily as bad as you think.
 And, I want to explain why there might be a good opportunity to realize a big impact from relatively small changes in safety practices, claims management, etc.

 Why Is An Experience Modification Rating Over 1.00 Bad?